 The Bowdoin Prizes are funded by the income of the bequest of Governor James Bowdoin, A.B.
 1745, which was, in 1901, increased by George Sullivan Bowdoin.
 Undergraduates resident in Harvard College who do not hold an academic degree or have not fulfilled the requirements therefor may compete for these prizes.
-A student may submit only one essay in any Bowdoin prize category.
+(For further information about eligibility, see FAQ 3.)

 Undergraduate Essays in the English Language